clizarraga-UAD7/geo-datascience/cloud-native-data.md

 A [Cloud Optimized GeoTIFF (COG)](https://www.cogeo.org/) is a regular [GeoTIFF file](https://en.wikipedia.org/wiki/GeoTIFF), aimed at being hosted on a HTTP file server, with an internal organization that enables more efficient workflows on the cloud.
 It does this by leveraging the ability of clients issuing ​HTTP GET range requests to ask for just the parts of a file they need.

+Built to support efficient tile-by-tile access to large collections of geospatial imagery, the COG has provided an excellent template for the development of other cloud-optimized data formats (e.g. Zarr).
+Like many open source projects, the development and production of COGs has lead to innovation in other areas as well.
+One example of such innovation is the development of the SpatioTemporal Asset Catalog (STAC).

 ### COPC